christophertacon/Blog/tools-pelican/content/D3/d3_blog.md

     <script src="http://d3.v3.min.js" charset="utf-8"></script>

-The D3 library does not work only with web page development, it can be used, for example, with Python.
+The D3 library does not work only with webpage development, it can be used, for example, with Python.
 In this context, several D3 packages are available, such as, <a href="http://mpld3.github.io/"> MPLD3</a>, <a href="http://bokeh.pydata.org/en/latest/"> Bokeh</a>  and <a href="https://plot.ly/"> Plotly</a>.
 The <b>MPLD3</b> package is extremely easy to use: you can simply take any script generating a Matplotlib plot, run it through one of MPLD3's convenience routines, and embed the result in a web page.
 For those who are already using the Matplolib the additional code necessary to save a simple and interactive html plot is the following:

     mpld3.save_html(fig_name,"filename")